astropy/photutils/docs/user_guide/aperture.rst

     fig, ax = plt.subplots()
     ax.imshow(masks2[0], origin='lower')

+The ``'center'`` method produces a binary mask, in contrast to the fractional weights returned by the ``'exact'`` method.

-We can also create an aperture mask-weighted cutout from the data, properly handling the cases of partial or no overlap of the aperture mask with the data.
-Let's plot the aperture mask weights (using the mask generated above with the "exact" method) multiplied with the data:
+We can also use an :class:`~photutils.aperture.ApertureMask` to create a mask-weighted cutout from the data, with partial or non-overlapping regions handled automatically.
+The following example plots the first cutout using the mask generated above with the ``'exact'`` overlap
+method:

 .. doctest-skip::